wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/create-chatbot.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting start now button.](../media/start-now.png)](../media/start-now.png#lightbox)

     You'll be asked which team you want your bot to join.
-When you are adding a bot as an app in Teams, you can think of it as adding a new virtual member of your team.
-Select the dropdown and select the team you have used in the previous labs.
+When you're adding a bot as an app in Teams, you can think of it as adding a new virtual member of your team.
+Select the dropdown and select the team you've used in the previous labs.

-2. Once you have selected your team, select **continue**.
+2. Once you've selected your team, select **continue**.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting to select admin and continue.](../media/continue-admin.png)](../media/continue-admin.png#lightbox)